 Today, OISE provides an exciting context for teaching, learning and research.
 With more than 100,000 alumni worldwide, over 3,000 students, approximately 6,500 continuing education registrants annually, four academic departments, and 17 research centres and institutes, OISE is among the University of Toronto's largest graduate divisions.
-Moreover, OISE is one of the largest and most research-intensive faculties of education in North America.
+Moreover, OISE is one of the largest and most research-intensive faculties of education in North America (here referring to Canada and the US).
 OISE offers an intellectually rich and supportive environment guided by the highest standards of scholarship and a commitment to equity, diversity and social justice.